linux-system-roles/logging/README.md

   - `protocol`: Protocol; `tcp` or `udp`; default to `tcp`.
   - `target`: Target host (fqdn). **Required**.
   - `port`: Port; default to 514.
+  - `pki_authmode`: Specifying the default network driver authentication mode.
+Default to `x509/name`.
+  - `permitted_peers`: Hostname, IP addresses or wildcard DNS domain which will be allowed by the `logging` server to connect and send logs over TLS.
+Default to '\*.{{ logging_domain }}'

 - `remote_files` type - `remote_files` output stores logs to the local files per remote host and program name originated the logs.<br>
   **available options**